Filing for a Court Date

 Many Ontario courts are on a campaign to:

-Court clerks are being directed to push drivers into first attendance and meetings with the prosecution.
-The court system saves the time and money where they can get drivers to plead guilty without a trial date.
+Court clerks are being directed to push drivers into first attendance meetings with the prosecution.
+In a meetings with the prosecutor the court system looks to persuade the driver to plead guilty to a lower charge, saving the court the time and expense of a trial hearing.

 Know Your Rights

-It is your right as a Canadian citizen under the Canadian Charter of Rights and Freedoms to:
+As a Canadian citizen, the Canadian Charter of Rights and Freedoms guarantees you the right to:

-• to have a judge or justice listen and review the case against you
+- Have a judge or justice listen to and review your case.

-• to have a trial within a reasonable period of time
+- Receive a trial within a reasonable timeframe.

-• the prosecutor does not have to prove the charge
+- The prosecutor does not need to fully prove the charge.

 Your Options Explained